Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 # Research, Development & Due-Diligence around Account Access gated by Webauthn

+In layman terms, the proposal is to create an LSIG contract in the generic case which acts as an account with access gated by Webauthn (see *Section 1*).
+Then in *Section 2*, a high-level spec for a stateful escrow account is described that covers MBR and fees through a funder application.

-## LSIG Contract Account with Access Gated by Webauthn
+## 1. LSIG Contract Account with Access Gated by Webauthn

 A contract account that approves any TX from the account if a valid DIDT and Webauthn is provided.